MicroStrategy/rest-api-docs/docs/common-workflows/analytics/object-discovery/folder-browsing.md

 Endpoint: [GET /api/folders/preDefined?folderType=\{folderType}](https://demo.microstrategy.com/MicroStrategyLibrary/api-docs/index.html#/Browsing/getPreDefinedFolders)

 This endpoint allows the caller to get the folder object of one or more predefined folders with the Strategy REST server.
-In this example, you get the "Shared Reports" and "My Reports" folder objects in the "Strategy Tutorial" project.
+In this example, you get the "Shared Reports" and "My Reports" folder objects in the "MicroStrategy Tutorial" project.
 You use the authorization token returned by `POST /api/auth/login` as the value for `X-MSTR-AuthToken` and a project ID returned by `GET /api/projects` as the value for `X-MSTR-ProjectID`.
 You provide a value for `folderType` from the [EnumDSSXMLFolderNames](https://www2.microstrategy.com/producthelp/2021/WebAPIReference/com/microstrategy/webapi/EnumDSSXMLFolderNames.html) enumeration.
 You may specify multiple folder types as a comma separated list.
 In this example, you use the value "7,20", where "7" specifies the predefined "Shared Reports" folder under the "Public Objects" folder, and "20" specifies the "My Reports" folder under the profile folder of the active user.
 If the call is successful, the resulting HTTP response returns an HTTP status code 200 and a list of the folder objects requested.

 Sample Request